seanpmaxwell/node-server-setup-guide/README.md

 ## <a name="encrypt"></a> Encrypting .env files ##
 - Run a git commit if you've made any changes to the repo.
 Must have clean working directory to run unlock.
 - Install git-crypt: `sudo apt-get install -y git-crypt`.
-- Go into the project directory: `cd PhotonSuite`.
+- In the terminal, go into the project directory.
 - `git-crypt init`
 - Get the gitcrypt key `dev` from someone.
 ONLY developers which handle deployment should have `prod`.
 - Place it under `.git/git-crypt/keys/`.